uga-ssrl/SSRLCV-Util/README.md

 Where the arguments are:

 * `file.ply   `  -- the PLY file to modify
-* `scale      `  -- scales all points in point cloud by this ammount
+* `scale      `  -- scales all points in point cloud by this amount
-* `rotate_x   `  -- in degrees, rotates all points around x axis this ammount
+* `rotate_x   `  -- in degrees, rotates all points around x axis this amount
-* `rotate_y   `  -- in degrees, rotates all points around y axis this ammount
+* `rotate_y   `  -- in degrees, rotates all points around y axis this amount
-* `rotate_z   `  -- in degrees, rotates all points around z axis this ammount
+* `rotate_z   `  -- in degrees, rotates all points around z axis this amount
-* `translate_x`  -- translates all points on x axis this ammount
+* `translate_x`  -- translates all points on x axis this amount
-* `translate_y`  -- translates all points on y axis this ammount
+* `translate_y`  -- translates all points on y axis this amount
-* `translate_z`  -- translates all points on z axis this ammount
+* `translate_z`  -- translates all points on z axis this amount

-The program oputputs a PLY file titled `modified.ply`
+The program outputs a PLY file titled `modified.ply`

 ---

-## ***DEPRICATED*** `raw_matches_to_matches.py` -- anatomy of SIFT conversion
+## ***DEPRECATED*** `raw_matches_to_matches.py` -- anatomy of SIFT conversion

-This program converts anatomy of SIFT "raw" matches into a format that can me easily viewed or scripted with.
-This is  written in python 2.7 and is DEPRICATED; it should be converted into python3 and updated to output an encoded unity struct; it is only incleded because of its potential usefulness for research.
+This program converts the anatomy of SIFT "raw" matches into a format that can be easily viewed or scripted with.
+This is  written in python 2.7 and is DEPRECATED; it should be converted into python3 and updated to output an encoded unity struct; it is only included because of its potential usefulness for research.

 to generate the [anatomy of SIFT](https://gitlab.smallsat.uga.edu/Caleb/anatomy-of-sift) matches, view the SSRL mirror of the repo for details.
 The following is the expected use: